NikolaCop/student-workbook/src/reflections/wk5/quiz5.md

 **1.** What do the letters of the acronym `CRUD` stand for?
 <!-- enter you answer in the space below -->
 ```
-        create, read, update and delete
+Create, Read, Update and Delete
 ```

 **2.** Each action that `CRUD` represents maps to an HTTP request.
 What HTTP request does each `CRUD` action correspond to?
 <!-- enter you answer in the space below -->
 ```